rollator3000/MS_omics/README.md

 Data with blockwise missingness always consits of different **folds** and **blocks**.
   - A **block** describes a set of covariates containing all features collected on the basis of a characteristic.
-    Basically all covariates that are related in content
-    (e.g. *physical properties*: Height & Weight | *educational properties*: Income & Education').
+    Basically all covariates that are related in content (e.g. *physical properties*: Height & Weight | *educational properties*: Income & Education').
   - A **fold** represents a set of observations with the same observed blocks.
     Basically all observations with the same observed features.
 Each fold is unique and every obserbation belongs to exactly one of them.

-### A dataset with blockwise missingness could have the following form:
+### Example for a dataset with blockwise missingness:
 | ID  | Weight  | Height  | Income  | Education   | g1      | ...   | g100    | Y   |
 |---- |-------- |-------- |-------- |-----------  |-------  |-----  |-------  |---  |
 | 1   | 65.4    | 187     | 2.536   | Upper       |         |       |         | 1   |